RetroPie/RetroPie-Docs/docs/Wifi.md

 **Taken from the Raspberry Pi Foundation [here](https://www.raspberrypi.org/documentation/computers/configuration.html#wireless-networking-command-line):**

 > This method is suitable if you do not have access to the graphical user interface normally used to set up WiFi on the Raspberry Pi.
-It is especailly suited for use with a serial console cable if you do not have access to a screen or wired Ethernet network.
+It is especially suited for use with a serial console cable if you do not have access to a screen or wired Ethernet network.
 Also note that no additional software is required; everything you need is already included on the Raspberry Pi.

 ### Getting Network Details